ianto3/personal_site/README.md

 ## Description

-My personal site using nothing more than basic HTML, CSS and Javascript.
+My personal site using HTML, CSS and Javascript.

+I also took the chance to learn webpack with this project, configuring babel, autoprefixer and more extensions.